 Named after the Innuit Tribe, Mahlemuts, this breed was born to work and play in the snow.
 They descended from the Eskimo dogs of Greenland, Siberian Huskies, and the Russian Samoyed over 4,500 years ago.
-At the time, the Mahlemuts used the Alaskan Malamutes as hunting dogs to help them hunt polar bears and seals and were used as sled dogs as well.
+At the time, the Mahlemuts used these hardworking companions as hunting dogs to help them hunt polar bears and seals and they were used as sled dogs as well.
 Sometime during the 1700s, explorers were impressed by the Alaskan Malamutes for their strength and affection and this increased the breed’s popularity a great deal.
 During the gold rush of 1896, the miners started using the dogs in weight-pulling competitions for entertainment.
-At that time, Alaskan Malamutes were bred with other breeds to make them faster and to increase the number of dogs to race.
+At that time, Alaskan Malamutes were bred with other breeds to make them faster and to increase the number of dogs available to race.
 This caused the breed to be diminished and it took until the 1920s for breeders to start trying to purify the breed again, the Alaskan Malamute as it is today being the result.
-In 1933, several Alaskan Malamutes were used to help Richard Byrd in his Antarctic expedition.
-During World War II, these dogs were used as working dogs alongside the soldiers in battle.
-The Alaskan Malamute is the 59th most popular breed in the United States and was officially recognized by the American Kennel Club in 1935.
-The breed was featured on a stamp issued by the United States postal service in 1984 and in several other countries.
-They became so popular in Alaska that it was named the official state dog of Alaska in 2010.
+In 1933, several of the dogs were used to help Richard Byrd in his Antarctic expedition.
+During World War II, these brave canines were used as working dogs alongside the soldiers in battle.
+The breed was officially recognized by the American Kennel Club in 1935.
+They were featured on a stamp issued by the United States postal service in 1984 and in several other countries.
+The Mally became so popular in Alaska that they were named the official state dog of Alaska in 2010.
 This was all due to a campaign by a group of school children.